nf-core/sammyseq/docs/output.md

 ### Reference genome files

+A number of genome-specific files if required by some of the analysis steps.
+If the `--save_reference` parameter is provided then the alignment indices generated by the pipeline will be saved in this directory.

 <details markdown="1">
 <summary>Output files</summary>

 - `genome/`

-  - A number of genome-specific files are generated by the pipeline in order to aid in the filtering of the data, and because they are required by standard tools such as BEDTools.
-These can be found in this directory.
   - `bwa/`: Directory containing BWA indices.

-  - If the `--save_reference` parameter is provided then the alignment indices generated by the pipeline will be saved in this directory.
-This can be quite a time-consuming process so it permits their reuse for future runs of the pipeline or for other purposes.

 </details>

 ### Pipeline information

+[Nextflow](https://www.nextflow.io/docs/latest/tracing.html) provides excellent functionality for generating various reports relevant to the running and execution of the pipeline.
+This will allow you to troubleshoot errors with the running of the pipeline, and also provide you with other information such as launch commands, run times and resource usage.

 <details markdown="1">
 <summary>Output files</summary>